 LD 1375 Resolve, to Establish a Working Group to Address Regulatory Barriers to Housing Construction (Sponsored by Sen. Curry of Waldo Cty.)
+Finally Passed; Resolves 2025, c.
+64

-This resolve directs the Department of Economic and Community Development to convene a working group, represented by organizations with building and engineering expertise, to examine and recommend solutions for regulatory barriers to housing construction.
-By December 31, 2025, the department is further directed to submit a report to the Joint Standing Committee on Housing and Economic Development, which is authorized to report out legislation in 2026.
+This resolve directs the Office of Policy, Innovation and the Future, within existing resources, to convene a working group to examine and recommend solutions for regulatory barriers to housing construction in Maine.
+Members of the working group must include representatives of organizations with building and engineering expertise and state and local building code experience.
+No later than December 31, 2025, the office is directed to submit a report to the Joint Standing Committee on Housing and Economic Development, which is authorized to report out legislation in 2026.